Verdancy/Sharpnote/README.md

-# Notesharp - Windows Text Editor
+# Sharpnote - Windows Text Editor

 A lightweight, non-bloated, simple in use notepad - adequate to all needs.